HibaSekkat/pepper_ign_moveit2/pepper_robot_description/README.md

 ## Disclaimer

 Several of the included xacros and meshes originated in other repositories.
-Many of these descriptors and meshes were modified in order to represent the specific LunaLab variant and add support for Gazebo.
+Many of these descriptors and meshes were modified in order to represent the pepper_robot and add support for Gazebo.
 Furthermore, additional improvements were added along the way, e.g. xacros were refactored, safety limits controllers were added, mesh geometry was remodelled to improve performance, materials of models were improved for `ogre2`, ...

 ## Directory Structure